Accelerating Reinforcement Learning with Value-Conditional State Entropy Exploration: Experiments

 \paragraph{Results} \cref{fig:minigrid_main} shows that A2C+VCSE consistently outperforms A2C+SE on diverse types of tasks, including simple navigation without obstacles (Empty-16x16), navigation with obstacles (LavaGapS7 and SimpleCrossingS9N1), and long-horizon navigation (DoorKey-6x6, DoorKey-8x8, and Unlock).
 For instance, on LavaGapS7, A2C+VCSE achieves an average success rate of 88.8\%, while A2C+SE achieves 13.9\% after 100K steps.
 This shows that VCSE encourages the agent to effectively explore high-value states beyond a crossing point.
 On the other hand, SE excessively encourages the agent to visit states located before the crossing point for increasing the state entropy.

 \paragraph{Comparison to SE with varying $\beta$} One might think that adjusting the scale of intrinsic rewards could address the issue of state entropy exploration in the supervised setup, by further encouraging exploration in high-value states or discouraging exploration in low-value states.
 However, as shown in \cref{fig:minigrid_beta_analysis}, simply adjusting the scale cannot address the issue.
 Specifically, A2C+SE fails to solve the task with a large $\beta=0.05$, because large intrinsic rewards could make the agent ignore the task reward and encourages redundant exploration.
 On the other hand, small $\beta=0.0005$ also degrades sample-efficiency when compared to the performance with $\beta=0.005$ as it discourages exploration.
-In contrast, A2C+VCSE learns to solve the task in a sample-efficient manner.
+In contrast, A2C+VCSE learns to solve the task in a sample-efficient manner even with different $\beta$ values (see \cref{fig:appendix_vcse_beta_analysis} for supporting experiments).